October CMS resources and help articles

 });

-The result stored in $posts can be added to your template layout or CMS page (either on the onInit or on the onStart function).
-However, you may will notice, that the post links / URLs do not exist, because we need to set them on our own.
-We're using the following solution for this:
+The result stored in $posts can be passed to your template layout or CMS page, either in the onInit or onStart function.
+However, you may notice that the post URLs are missing.
+This happens because we need to set them manually.
+Here’s a solution to ensure each post has a URL:

 ##